 I am obsessed with food.
 It's practically all I think about.
 And I do eat chocolate every day.
-I could count the number of days I haven't eaten chocolate in the past eight years on two hands.
+I could count the number of days I haven't eaten chocolate in the past ten years on two hands.

 Born in England into a family of chocoholics, I was raised mostly in the Australian countryside, miles from any shops.
 This meant that if I wanted anything sweet to eat I had to bake it myself, or sneak an extra mini Cadbury Dairy Milk or Twix that made it into my school lunch every day.
 I'm sure we always had snack-size chocolate treats for school because it gave my mum a legitimate excuse to buy them.
 I definitely wasn't the only one sneaking into the cupboard!